 Stop “keeping yourself updated” with news and blogs.

 Although it’s extremely important to stay up-to-date on the constantly and quickly evolving new economy, don’t get consumed by trying to keep up with it.
 Your blogs and newspapers aren’t going anywhere and if you don’t read about the latest tip first thing in the morning, you’ll be okay.
 Limit yourself this guilty pleasure.
 Don’t spend more than 10 minutes at a time consuming new information.
 Schedule it and use it as a reward for accomplishing your most important task of the day.

 .
 I’m a huge advocate for social media.
 I know it’s here to stay and essential for building relationships with customers and building a business.
 However, updating your Facebook status and retweeting all of your followers is NOT productive.
 If you could spend one hour creating something of value or accomplishing something that hasn’t been done at your company before or managing your Twitter account, I’m hoping this article encourages you to choose the former.
 Like the previous bullet, schedule this and use it as a “reward”.
 Social media does not count as a most important task of the day.
 Choose something else.

 To summarize, keep yourself focused on what you need and should accomplish.
 Stop being consumed by the end-less tasks that make you appear busy.
 If you’re constantly checking email, reading online, or updating social media then chances are you’re going home tired.
 You’re always going to be busy if you follow this pattern.
 Break it today and take control of your productivity.

 How about you: Are you busy or productive?

 Photo by elwynn.

-busy vs productive, being busy, busy, busy but not productive, productive vs busy, Powered by Article Dashboard today show blunder, importance of not being busy, busy v productive, busy or productive, productivity vs busy
+busy vs productive, being busy, productive vs busy, busy but not productive, busy, productive vs busy people, productivity and busy, busy or productive, being busy vs being productive blog, producitve vs busy